Armillus/Delegate/README.md

 You can add the content of the `include` folder (which contains only one file) into your project to use Delegate.

 The provided `CMakeLists.txt` is only an example of what you can do to compile Delegate as a libary.

+## How it works?

+Under the hood, Delegate come from a simple idea.
+When you execute a function, the signature of the latter is fixed.
+Usually, this signature is checked at compile time with templates.

+The problem that I have with this implementation is that you can't store a map of functions of different signatures in C++ (at least not in a standard and reliable way).
+So, how can we store the fixed type of a function signature without using templates? **By hashing!**

+Thanks to [Nameof](https://github.com/Neargye/nameof), we know that we can achieve some reflection and get the the type of a function as a string at compile time.
+From the string, you can then get the corresponding hash.

+**The whole trick of Delegate is to store the function signature as a compile time hash**.
+Thus, when someone calls the function, the parameters and the return type provided by the caller are hashed (always at compile time) and compared to the internal hash of the Delegate.
+If signatures don't match, an exception is thrown.

+This mechanism provides a safe way to store the type of the function.
+Moreover, **it does not perform any heap allocation**, because the original target function is encapsulated in a functor lambda, decayed as a simple function pointer.

+By storing only C-style function pointers (we can allow it because of the safe hash check before any call to the function) and a hash, **Delegates will always weight 16 bytes in memory** (a std::function is about 64 bytes, so 4 times more).
+No more, no less.

 # Limitations